rptcloud/azure_terraform/terraform_advanced/15-tfc-teams-governance.md

 Now that you have created teams you can invite some users to your organization.
 Return to your **General Settings** for the organization, and select **Users**.
 Then click the "Invite a user" button.

 Invite a new user with an email you have access to and assign them to the org_admins group.
 You can also make up a fictitious email, although you won't be able to test permissions.

+If you are using Gmail or Exchange, you can create an email address that follows the format `your_email+tfc@gmail.com`.
+This will allow you to create a new email address that will be delivered to your inbox, but will be unique to TFC.

+For example, if your Gmail address is `john.smith@gmail.com`, you can use the address `john.smith+tfc@gmail.com` for your new user.

 ## Assign teams to workspaces with permissions